jeffmatarrese/xr_emar/README.md

 # XR EMAR
- Testing ground for three.js and webXR platform for social robot interaction.
+Testing ground for web-based social robot interaction

- This is not the official GitHub repository for project EMAR.
+Started with three.js and a-frame, transitioned to Unity with Mozilla's release of the WebXR exporter in April 2020.